-This webinar will provide a short example of the ekko™ system processing cell aggregates while integrated with a bioreactor.
-A cross-functional panel will then discuss integration challenges and learnings related to an integration strategy.
+This webinar provide a short example of the ekko™ system processing cell aggregates while integrated with a bioreactor.
+A cross-functional panel discuss integration challenges and learnings related to an integration strategy.

 - First-hand examples of implementing automation strategies and technologies

 - When, where and how to consider implementing such technologies and the balance of risk / benefit

 Nina Bauer, VP Business Development, FloDesign Sonics Inc

 Nina Bauer, a key figure in the cell and gene therapy community joined FloDesign Sonics in September as VP of Business Development.
 She leads the commercial aspects of establishing, launching, and further adoption of this disruptive technology.
 Previously Nina led Lonza’s Autologous Cell Therapy business, with manufacturing sites in the US and Europe.
 As part of this role, she was also in charge of establishing novel manufacturing technologies, most notably the Octane Cocoon™ platform.
 Prior to joining Lonza, Nina held business development roles at the Cell Therapy Catapult (London), and the University of Edinburgh, and worked as Life Science Consultant for regenerative medicine businesses.